ajstarks/svgo/README.markdown

 	$ svgplay
 	* * * Warning: this code allows a client connecting to 127.0.0.1:1999 to execute code on your machine * * *

-Next open your browser to the svgplay server you just started (by default svgplay uses port 1999 and only connects to localhost)
+Next open your browser to the svgplay server you just started. svgplay only listens on localhost, and uses port 1999 (guess which year SVG was first introduced) by default

 	http://localhost:1999/